Understanding Your Rights Is The First Step Toward Protecting Them.

-Both California and federal law protect disabled people against employment discrimination.
+Both California and federal laws protect disabled people against employment discrimination.
 Unfortunately, despite this prohibition, employers treat disabled people unfairly more frequently than most people realize.

 If you are disabled and in the workforce, it is important to be aware of your rights under the law.
 This will help you spot discriminatory treatment when it occurs, so that you can take the appropriate action.

-In order to qualify as a disability under California law, the worker's mental or physical condition must "limit a major life activity."
-This is less restrictive than the federal standard, which requires the condition to create "substantial limitations."
+To qualify as a disability under California law, a worker’s mental or physical condition must “limit a major life activity.”
+This is less restrictive than the federal standard, which requires the condition to create “substantial limitations.”

 The extent of the limitation is considered separately from anything the worker might use to mitigate it, such as medication or a prosthetic device.
 Employers may require workers to provide documentation proving the existence and extent of a disability, but the law limits the scope of this inquiry.